baptiste314/FinalProject_2025_Baptiste_Villeneuve/README.md

 ## 0. Code Usage and Submission
 * I used `python3.8` for this project, and I installed the libraries in `requirements.txt`
+* Tested on windows only but it should be cross-platform
 * This `README.md` file is the report
 * The submission file is in `outputs/submission.csv`
 * The neural network model is already trained, the file is in `models/nn_recommender_model.h5`.
 At some point the code checks if this file exists, if not it recreates the NN and train it (takes a lot of time).